Yu-Shiba-Rusinov states in 2D superconductors with arbitrary Fermi contours: The Model

 \subsection{Real space GF for superconductors with non-circular FC}

 In this section we obtain the GF of a 2D superconductor with an arbitrary FC.
-We calculate $\check G_0(\bfr - \bfr')$ in a $M$-sided regular polygons centered at $\bfp = 0$ (Appendix~\ref{app:A}).
-We pay special attention to three particular examples -- the square ($M=4$), hexagon ($M=6$), and circular ($M \rightarrow \infty$) FCs -- and compare the spatial decay of the states bounded to the impurities in all cases.
+We calculate $\check G_0(\bfr - \bfr')$ in a $M$-sided regular polygon centered at $\bfp = 0$ (Appendix~\ref{app:A}).
+We focus on three particular examples -- the square ($M=4$), hexagon ($M=6$), and circular ($M \rightarrow \infty$) FCs -- and compare the spatial decay of the states bounded to the impurities in all cases.

 The real space GF of the two dimensional clean superconductor reads,